AR0018/OOP23-platform-craft/README.md

 folder named PlatformCraft containing a demo level.
 This level can be loaded, played and edited.

+**Commands**
+During the running game, inside the game section, the player can move the character in each direction by pressing the WASD and the arrows keys to choose where to move it Also, by the space bar, the character jumps (same behaviour by pressing W and the up arrows).
 ## Resources

 - Character and enemy images: https://free-game-assets.itch.io/free-tiny-hero-sprites-pixel-art